-And hopefully both will be sleepy enough to nap right away during their afternoon nap.
+And hopefully both can be sleepy enough to nap right away during their afternoon nap.

 5. Keep them on the same schedule

-Keeping the twins on the same schedule is a challenge, especially when one is more willing to keep napping while the other isn’t.
-Try the tactics above and see which one works for you.
+Keeping the twins on the same schedule can be a challenge, especially when one is more willing to keep napping while the other isn’t.
+Try the tactics above and see which one works for you during this transition period.

-Maybe you’ll push that first morning nap later to put Baby A down when she’s more tired.
-Perhaps you’ll transition them both to drop a nap while allowing Baby B to keep sleeping.
-You might even put Baby A down, even if to rest, while waking Baby B earlier than usual to accommodate his twin.
+Push that first morning nap later to put Baby A down when she’s more tired.
+Or transition them both to drop a nap while allowing Baby B to keep sleeping.
+Try putting Baby A down, even if to rest, while waking Baby B earlier than usual to accommodate his twin.

 And no matter which method you choose, keep them on the same schedule.
 Avoid having two separate schedules for meals and naps, as that makes it harder to go about your day.

 Twins have always had to learn how to negotiate from day one, and naps are no different.
-They’ll learn to accommodate each other’s needs, from wanting to keep sleeping to finally dropping that nap.
+They can learn to accommodate each other’s needs, from wanting to keep sleeping to finally dropping that nap.

 Get more tips: